The Very Gay and Interesting History of the Almost Lost Tradition of the Sunday Tea Dance

 The downtown gays rejected the term tea dance as being too effete and opted for the supposedly butcher t-dance, and promoted “t-shirts and denim” as the costume of choice.
 By the mid 70s, the “Christopher Street Clone” look (short cropped hair, mustache, plaid shirt over a tight white t-shirt, faded denim jeans that showed off your ass) had made the trans-continental trip from New York City to Los Angeles (gays in Hollywood) and, of course, to San Francisco (follow the Yellow Brick Road and it leads to Castro).
 It brought with it the tea dance phenomenon, which is slowly dying out and is nothing of its former self and in may places is all but gone.

 So grab those fans and poppers boys and and lets “Ohhhhha, Ooooha” like its 1978 again!

 Lets not let Sunday Tea become a piece of our forgotten gay history also.

 *LGBT HISTORY TRIVIA:

 “Come to Me” the hit disco song sung by France Joli received a HUGE boost when Joli performed it as a last-minute replacement for Donna Summer at a concert held on Fire Island on July 7, 1979 before an estimated audience of 5000 dancing gay men.

-Back in the day a NO REAL homo worth his poppers ever went to Brunch before 2 p.m. and timed it that way as to hit the Tea Dance at 4 p.m.
-And also because they were out at after-hours clubs, the Baths, or the Meat Rack the night before till 6 or 7 a.m. in the morning.
+Back in the day a no gay man worth his weight in poppers ever went to Sunday Brunch before 2 p.m. and timed it that way as to hit the Tea Dance at 4 p.m. part of this was because they were out at after-hours clubs, the Baths, or the Meat Rack the night before till 6 or 7 a.m. in the morning.